KieranWynn/python-auth-api/README.md

 # python-auth-api
-An example project for python API best practices with FastAPI
+An example project for python API best practices with FastAPI and MongoDB